logo

 Usage

-nsc expose kubernetes <cluster-id> --namespace <name> --service <name> [--name <ingress-name>] [--port <port>]
+nsc expose kubernetes <instance-id> --namespace <name> --service <name> [--name <ingress-name>] [--port <port>] [--output <plain|json>]

 Example

-Create an ephemeral cluster:
+Create an ephemeral instance:

 $ nsc create